Who are the best and worst psychics, mediums, ESP guides, and psychic detectives?

 7. Pam Coronado

-A private detective and self-proclaimed psychic Pam Coronado has presented nothing to indicate she has any psychic paranormal abilities to any U.S. accredited public university receiving federal grant funding and has not offered to be tested by accredited science and psychology 12-member faculty teams at Stanford University, the University of Colorado, or Harvard University.
+A private detective and self-proclaimed psychic Pam Coronado has presented nothing to indicate she has any psychic paranormal abilities to any U.S. accredited public university receiving federal grant funding and has not offered to be tested by accredited academic teams.
 She has connected her psychic detective work with FBI personnel but the FBI has confirmed that as an agency it has never hired her or used her as a paranormal consultant in any crime investigation nor paid for her services as a [self-claimed] paranormal intuitive during any crime lab or field investigation.
 Since the FBI has also not authorized any single FBI officer to hire her the confusion around her claims and promotions tied to the FBI are concerning.
 Noreen Renier (below) has exaggerated her ties to the FBI and was found not credible recently by a federal judge.
 Yet Pam Coronado states that "Noreen lends credibility to this field."
 Thus there are real concerns about both her own claims as well as those she promotes as credible beside herself.
 At this time there is absolutely nothing to support her claim of paranormal abilities and any hired relationship or agency endorsement by the FBI.
-She is now re-classified as a mystic entertainer and author / story teller in 2013.
+She is now re-classified as a mystic entertainer and author / story teller in 2014.
 According to email followers the accuracy across Pam Coronado paranormal intuitive forecasting abilities seems to have further declined over the past three years.

 8. Destiny Circle